eraybasar/pesdk-docs/_guides/html5/v4-ReactUI/features/text.md

 ---
 layout: guides/content
 title: &title Text # title as shown in the menu and
+description: The PhotoEditor SDK for HTML5 ships with a robust tool that provides all necessary functions for quickly adding text.
+Learn how to add custom fonts.
 menuitem: *title
 order: 4
 platform: html5